johncobb/catm1_bg96/README.md

 tty.usbserial-FTWKWE7H
 ```

 On my computer the `tty.usbserial-FTWKWE7H` interface was the one I was looking for.
 Now fire up your favorite terminal software to begin communicating with the modem.
-In my example I will be using cu.
+In my example I will be using `cu`.
 After a successful connection is established issue an AT followed by a carriage return and the modem should respond with OK.

 ```console
 sudo cu -l tty.usbserial-FTASWORM -s 115200